lokeshrajaram/TweetsMeetReviews/README.md

 # TweetsMeetReviews
-An application to bind tweets with reviews.

-### Introduction

-This idea is to get tweets from Twitter Stream and possibly associate them with the reviews in the system.
+The idea is to get tweets from Twitter Stream and possibly associate them with the reviews in the system.

-User tweet about a product(Movie), tweet get streamed by Twitter Streaming API.
+User Tweet about a product(e.g Movie), Tweet get streamed by Twitter Streaming API.
 Tweets are received on the cluster using Apache Flume and stored in Hadoop HDFS.
-The stored tweets are partitioned hourly and analyzed for possible association with a review by a MapReduce job.
-The processed tweets are then stored in HBase.
+The stored Tweets are partitioned hourly and analyzed for possible association with a review by a MapReduce job.
+The processed Tweets are then stored in HBase.

 Reviews are loaded in to HBase as well, at the bootstrapping of the application.

-REST APIs are built for consuming the results and reviews.
+REST APIs are built for consuming the results.

-## Data Source
+### Data Source
+    1. Twitter Stream

+    2. Amazon Reviews (Snap Dataset)

-## Volume, Velocity, and Variety
+### Volume, Velocity, and Variety
+    1. Volume: Movie Reviews 1 GB(~800,000 records: ~12,000 Unique Movie Titles)
+               Tweets processed (~1 Million tweets per day)

+    2. Velocity: The rate at which the tweets are received from Twitter Streaming API(~20,000-40,000 tweets per hour)

+    3. Variety: Two different data sources used (1.
+Tweets 2.
+Reviews)

-## REST API
+### REST API

     Get Tweets (Limited by 100)